williamhasrouty/se_project_react/README.md

 - Responsive design for seamless use across desktop, tablet, and mobile devices.

-- Modern App look implemented - Mood Purple.
+- Modern App look implemented - Mood Purple and black.

 ** Technologies Used **